olddimplex/dependency-management/README.md

-# Dependencies beyond the build phase
+# Tracking dependencies beyond the build stage

 This is the code repository for .